 For more information about using the system to apply for graduation, see Apply for Graduation.

 Step 2: Check name and address

-Please verify the spelling, capitalization and punctuation of your name and the accuracy of the address where your certificate should be sent two months after conferral in the Student Administration System.
-For instructions, see Modify Your Names or Modify Your Addresses.
-Please keep in mind:
+Please verify the spelling, capitalization, and punctuation of your name and the accuracy of the address where your certificate should be sent two months after conferral in the Student Administration System.
+For instructions, see Verify Diploma Name and Address on Graduation Status Page.

-- The Primary Name prints on the certificate unless a Degree Name is designated.
-Degree Name must share the same last name as the Primary.
+- Your Degree Name will be printed on the certificate.
+Degree Name must share the same last name as your Primary Name.
 Changes to last name require official documentation submitted to the Office of the Registrar.